-The identification and proper management of the Oliver's risks are an important priority of the Board.
+The identification and proper management of the Company's risks are an important priority of the Board.
 The Board has adopted a Risk Management Policy appropriate for its business.
-This policy highlights the risks relevant to the Oliver's operations and Oliver's commitment to designing and implementing systems and methods appropriate to minimise and control its risks.
+This policy highlights the risks relevant to the Company operations and the Company's commitment to designing and implementing systems and methods appropriate to minimise and control its risks.